weave-ai-net/cogniweave-website/README.md

 # CogniWeave AI Website

-A modern, responsive website for CogniWeave AI - Using AI to weave the future.
+A modern, responsive website for CogniWeave-AI - Using AI to weave the future.